System Design Space

 A sense of complete control

-The SSH approach feels clear and transparent: the engineer sees the environment directly and can quickly adapt familiar tools.
+The SSH approach feels clear and transparent: the engineer sees the environment directly and adapts familiar tools in minutes.
+A platform first takes that speed away in exchange for a promise of order.

 The hidden cost of this approach